minnojs/minno-quest/resources/features.md

 **randomization**
-Present items in fixed or random order -- supported Present set of items in fixed or random order -- supported Present subset of items (e.g. choose 5 of 10 questionnaire items to present)
+Present items in fixed or random order -- supported Present set of items in fixed or random order -- supported Present subset of items (e.g. choose 5 of 10 questionnaire items to present) - use mixer!!!

 **branching**